The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 8 - July Reed: inventor, third known African-American woman to be granted a U.S. patent

-Judy W. Reed from Washington, D.C. might be the third African-American woman who received a U.S. patent.
+Judy W. Reed from Washington, D.C. is thought to be the third African-American woman who received a U.S. patent.

 Her patent number 305,474 granted on September 23, 1884, was for her dough kneader and roller invention.